Her message wasn't entire clear.

 To mark her birthday last year, Jenelle Evans posted a quick clip to Instagram of herself shooting pool.
 The caption was straightforward: "It's my birthday. #HappyBirthdayToMe" she wrote.
 But the symbolism was murky.
 Was she proving that she was a straight-shooter?
 Showing that she was on the ball?
 Or, perhaps, just flaunting the fact that she's pretty decent at billiards, a skill that eludes many.

-Now settled with her youngest kids, 5-year-old Kaiser and 2-year-old Ensley (her 10-year-old son Jace remains with her mom Barbara Evans) in a new Nashville home, the 28-year-old is celebrating her first birthday away from the man she spent the last four years of her life with.
-And birthday wishes or not, she's already feeling pretty blessed.
+Now settled with her youngest kids, 5-year-old Kaiser and 3-year-old Ensley (her 10-year-old son Jace remains with her mom Barbara Evans) in a new Nashville home, the 28-year-old is enjoying the fresh start.

 "Being away from David has made her life a lot easier," an insider tells E!
 News.
 The owner of JE cosmetics is lining up future projects, has enrolled her kids in school and is keying in on some self-care, continues the insider.
 "She is really taking care of herself in ways she wasn't before.
 All the stress and the fighting was taking a toll on her and on the kids."

-It's fair to say she's been through it the last 12 months.
+It's fair to say she's been through it the last 12 months or sop.
 A year that began with her torching the CBD-infused hair products that fellow MTV star Kailyn Lowry sent over from her Pothead line as a peace offering began to truly blaze out of control some time around April.

 That's when Eason, already booted from the series that had turned his wife into a household name for making derogatory and homophobic comments online, crossed a line that shocked even those fans who had long grown used to his wearying antics.
 (See: illegally towing a truck; referring to strangers on twitter as strippers.)
 It was Evans who first confirmed reports that her husband had shot their French bulldog puppy Nugget, telling E!
 News she was "considering divorcing" him over it.
 But Eason finally copped to it himself months later, claiming he had to do it after the pup attacked Ensley.